PundiAI/pundi-docs/pundi-aifx/validators/validator-faq.md

 ### What does 'participating in governance' entail?

-Validators and delegators on the f(x)Core can vote on proposals to change operational parameters (such as the block gas limit), coordinate upgrades, or make a decision on any given matter.
+Validators and delegators on the Pundi AIFX can vote on proposals to change operational parameters (such as the block gas limit), coordinate upgrades, or make a decision on any given matter.

 Validators play a special role in the governance system.
 Being the pillars of the system, they are required to vote on every proposal.
 It is especially important since validators will vote on behalf of the delegators if the delegators do not vote.